hunar4321/Simulations_Evolution/README.md

 # Simulations_Evolution
 Educational demos of simple simulated environments showcasing the effect of natural selection.

-To run each demo open *index.html* file in your favorite browser and read the instructions.
+To run each demo, open *index.html* file in your favorite browser and read the instructions.

 **Demos are:**
 1. Artifical Selection